g11latsis/PremierLeaugeAPI/README.md

 # PremierLeagueAPI

 ## Description
-This is a RESTful API for the Premier League.
-It provides information about stadiums and their capacities.
+This is a REST API for the Premier League.
+It provides information about stadiums,teams,players,coaches.

 ## Technologies Used
 - Java 17